 Maternity / Paternity Pay – Maternity Benefits

-It is statutory for employers to allow 365 day leave for maternity and infant care, to begin not more than 45 days before delivery and no later than 28 days before delivery.
-Compensation during leave depends on the amount of time worked prior to leave:
+It is statutory for employers to allow 365 days leave for maternity and infant care, to begin not more than 45 days before delivery and no later than 28 days before delivery.
+Compensation during leave depends on the amount of time worked prior to leave, namely the base of salary compensation, i.e. salary compensation during maternity leave and leave from work for child care, shall be determined on the basis of the sum of monthly bases on which contributions to income are paid, for the last 18 months preceding the first month of the beginning of the leave due to complications related to the maintenance of pregnancy, or maternity leave, if they leave due to complications related to the maintenance of pregnancy has not been used.:

 Related government websites